 AmeriCorps State Justice for Montanans Project

-Established by the Montana Legal Services Association, in partnership with the Self-Help Program of the Montana Supreme Court Office of the Court Administrator and the Montana Office of Consumer Protection & Victim Services, the project places 13 members throughout Montana to help provide and expand intake, legal information and referral services for Montana's low-income residents seeking legal assistance.
+Established by the Montana Legal Services Association, in partnership with the Self-Help Program of the Montana Supreme Court Office of the Court Administrator, DCI's Office of Child and Family Ombudsman, DOJ's Montana Office of Consumer Protection & Victim Services, Legal Services Developer Aging Services and Alexander Blewett III School of Law at the University of Montana.
+The project places 20 members throughout Montana to help provide and expand intake, legal information and referral services for Montana's low-income residents seeking legal assistance.

 For more information contact:

 Current AmeriCorps State Justice for Montanans Members